Home

 Instead, FOMODS are called out when you try to enable them, or run the validate command.
 Installing them, even without a gui, is still simple to do.

-SMM Works like most mod managers.
+MMM Works like most mod managers.
 Each mod is installed to its own private folder that mirrors the game's folder hierarchy.
 A load order is used to decide plugin precedence and resolve file conflicts.
 Once mods are enabled, a deployment creates symlinks in the game directory to the individual mod files.

 Run the app and then use help to see commands.
 Alternatively you can look at the generated man page.
 You can also look through examples.